🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Before you begin, remove any numbers or pinstripes from the damaged area with a heat gun.
 Next, prepare any deep gouges by cutting a U-shaped groove with a high-speed die grinder.

 You want to overfill the gouges so that there is a slight bulge over the damaged area.
-You need to sand this area down after it cures.
+This gets sanded down after it cures.

 Working With Epoxy Resin